 Those entitled to vote are:

-Full Members (one vote per Full Member) in good standing.
+Full Members and Continental Federation Members (one vote per Full Member and Continental Federation Member) in good standing.

 The Board will have one collective vote.
 The Chair [most likely the President] will have a casting vote in the event of a tie.

+The Athletes’ Commission will have one vote cast by either the Chair or Vice Chair of the Athletes’ Commission.

-The previously named delegate must cast the Full Member vote.
+The previously named delegate must cast the Full Member and Continental Federation vote.

 Constraints

-A Board member may not also represent their country.
+A Board member may not also represent their country within the General Assembly.

 A person can only exercise one vote.